-Five night safari in Zimbabwe and Botswana was savoured by Danica, Jonathon and travel editor Ginny Cumming last month.
+A five night safari in Zimbabwe and Botswana was savoured by Danica, Jonathon and travel editor Ginny Cumming in May 2017.
 ‘We were blessed with decent weather, great guides and sensational company of course so it was a wonderful five days on safari.’

 We travelled in Botswana Green Season

 Being ‘green season’ there was some cloud and a little rain.
 The wonderful rewards of this time of year though if you’re not put off by a few hours of doltish weather included: